ccc-py0/py0/README.md

 # py0

-py0 -- A subset of Python that can be compiled into JavaScript / C++
+A subset of Python that can be convert into

+1. JavaScript
+2. Python with typed annotation (or Cython)
+3. C